 INTENT OF DCP 114 – NTC AMENDMENTS - CAPACITY MANAGEMENT (OVER UTILISATION)

 DCP 114 ‘NTC Amendments - Capacity Management (Over Utilisation)’ seeks to update the NTC to allow Distributors to take appropriate action where connected customers are found to be over-utilising their MIC and/or MEC.
 The change proposal is intended to place Distributors in a better position to react, and to influence customer behaviours where agreed MIC and/or MEC levels are breached.

+As originally proposed, the draft legal text gave the distributor a right, where a customer did not on notice reduce his demand or repeatedly breached his MIC or MEC, to increase the MIC or MEC and to charge connection charges accordingly or to fit capacity limiting equipment and charge the customer for the costs of doing so.

 DCP 114 – WORKING GROUP CONSIDERATIONS

 The DCUSA Panel established a Working Group to assess DCP 114.
 The group was comprised of Supplier and Distributor Parties, independent consultants and Ofgem representatives.
 Meetings were held in open session and the minutes and papers of each meeting are available on the DCUSA website.